shaohean/OpenAvatarChat/readme_en.md

 - [2025.08.19] ⭐️⭐️⭐️ Version 0.5.1 Released:
   - LiteAvatar support multi-session.
 Please refer to LiteAvatar configuration part below.
-  - Added support for calling Qwen-Omni-Realtime.
+  - Add support for the Qwen-Omni multimodal model, using the Qwen-Omni-Realtime API service of BaiLian.
+For the configuration file, please refer to this [config](#chat_with_qwen_omniyaml).
 - [2025.08.12] ⭐️⭐️⭐️ Version 0.5.0 Released:
   - Modified to a separated frontend and backend version.
 The frontend repository[OpenAvatarChat-WebUI](https://github.com/HumanAIGC-Engineering/OpenAvatarChat-WebUI)has been added to facilitate custom frontend interfaces and expand interactions.
   - Added basic support for calling dify, currently only supporting the chatflow version.